Assistant Professor of Anthropology, University of Chicago

 Fellowship awarded to support work towards a JD in Law at Yale University

-Darryl was born in 1979 to Chinese immigrants who are naturalized citizens and currently reside in Canton, MA.
+Darryl was born in 1979 to Chinese immigrants who became naturalized citizens and settled in Massachusetts.